 Naturopathic Medicine Ottawa

-Naturopathic doctors work with their patients to incorporate healthier lifestyle changes that reduce or remove burdens to the body.
+Naturopathic doctors work with their patients to incorporate lifestyle changes that reduce or remove burdens to the body.
 They will also recommend natural treatments to strengthen weak or vulnerable areas.
-A naturopathic doctor treats clients by using a wide variety of different therapies including clinical nutrition, botanical medicine, homeopathy, acupuncture, and lifestyle counseling.
+A naturopathic doctor treats clients by using a wide variety of different therapies, including clinical nutrition, botanical medicine, homeopathy, acupuncture, and lifestyle counselling.

 Naturopathic Medicine Uses & Methods

 There are very few illness or conditions that naturopathic medicine cannot support.
 This is because a naturopathic doctor treats the individual and not the illness.
 Frequently treated issues include gastrointestinal disorders, environmental and food allergies, chronic sinusitis, asthma, skin conditions, obesity, blood sugar disorders, painful or heavy menstrual periods, migraines, fatigue, infertility, mood disorders, PMS, menopause, chronic heartburn, and insomnia.

 Naturopathic doctors provide both corrective and acute care.
 Corrective care uses therapies to strengthen weak or vulnerable areas and remove obstacles to wellness.
 The corrective care approach leads to improvements in specific bodily systems and overall health.
 Acute care involves naturopathic therapies for symptom relief to support immediate needs.
 For acute care, a yearly check-up is recommended to maintain a baseline awareness of an individual’s health and history.